liziyu001/Project_5/README.md

   1: Compile all classes
   2: Run the server(java Server)
   3. Run the Main(java Main)
+     1. If the server is localhost, leave the file as is
+     2. If the server is on a different computer, uncomment the specified lines and enter your ip; comment out the specified line
-The menu window should appear after step 3
+     3. The menu window should appear after step 3

 Format for creating quiz by uploading a file: